lnguyenh/wordle-solver/README.md

 ```

 ### Run A Complete Simulation
-You choose a solution word and a starting word and let the program find the solution.
-Each guess is printed.
+This is a CLI Wordle simulation.
+The user chooses a solution word and lets the program find it.
+Each guess along the way is printed.
 ```
-python simulator_solver.py
+python -m solvers.simulator_solver
 ```